 Founded in 2006, Billy’s Buddies exists to help melanoma patients and their caregivers who are faced with uphill challenges and unmarked paths.
 While much needs to be done to prevent this disease, there is clearly an immediate need for patient and caregiver support.
-Billy’s Buddies focuses on providing a wide range of support services so that those struggling with this illness will have the energy, advice, and direction they need to fight this disease.
+Billy’s Buddies focuses on providing peer support to patients and caregivers who are facing challenges with their diagnosis.
+It’s often helpful to talk to someone who has had a similar journey with melanoma.

 Dealing with melanoma can be overwhelming.
 With the guidance and support of Billy’s Buddies, there is no need to go it alone.